What Happened To Wendy Williams?

 Her bank referred to her as an incapacitated person

 In 2022, Wendy Williams faced even more hardship when Wells Fargo denied the television host access to her own bank account.
-She had suspected her financial adviser, an employee of Wells Fargo, of misconduct and wished to change banks, but now she believes the adviser lied in order to keep Williams' assets locked up.
+She had suspected her financial advisor, an employee of Wells Fargo, of misconduct and wished to change banks but later came to believe the advisor lied in order to keep her assets locked up.
 According to The Hollywood Reporter, the bank claimed in a petition that she was an "incapacitated person" and was the "victim of undue influence and financial exploitation."

 Williams filed an affidavit with the New York Supreme Court, which read in part, "Despite my decision to terminate [Lori] Schiller as a result of her improper conduct in relation to my accounts, Wells Fargo continues to deny me access to my financial assets and statements."